Year 11 and 12 SACE Program

 Welcome to Flinders University.

-Year 12 students interested in using the Library’s services and resources to support their studies may register with the Library.
+Year 11 and 12 students interested in using the Library’s services and resources to support their studies may register with the Library.

 Schools who would like to bring class groups, please contact the Senior Liaison Librarian, Veronica Ghee to organise a time to visit.
 Flinders Library staff are happy to provide a personal welcome and basic orientation to the library services.